carnegie/PlantClusterFinder/README.md

 # PlantClusterFinder (version 1.3)

-**Note**: For calculating sequencing gaps, PlantClusterFinder would call 3 awk scripts that utilizes GNU awk functions.
-For systems that has 'gawk' and 'awk' as separate commands, use "git checkout gawk_gap" to the branch that specifically calls 'gawk'.
-If you prefer a different option, use "git checkout python_gap" to the branch that uses a python script to perform the same task.

 PlantClusterFinder (PCF) detects metabolic gene clusters in a sequenced genome.
 It uses a gene location file provided by the user (see below) and a PGDB created with Pathway Tools as well as further information (see below) to identify enzyme-coding genes (metabolic genes) located together on a chromosome.
 Initially only continous stretches of metabolic genes lying directly next to each other are allowed.
 This condition is relaxed by iteratively increasing the intervening (non-metabolic) gene size by one.
 Several criteria to select for clusters are provided.
 In addition to this, clusters can be prevented from forming by a section of criteria.
 Details of PCF (version 1.0) can be found in PMID:
 28228535.